jeffrafter/howto/provisioning.md

 You could put these into your `Gemfile` but then you would need to bundle exec the commands.
 For simplicity I have just installed them.

+> If you are on OSX you run into an error with dep_gecode you need to install an older version using `brew`.

+    $ cd $( brew --prefix )
+    $ git checkout 3c5ca25 Library/Formula/gecode.rb
+    $ brew install gecode

 From your Rails root folder you want to create a folder for your cookbooks:

     knife solo init chef